 What is a Soup Kitchen?

-By definition, a soup kitchen is a place where free food is served to the homeless and destitute.
-In reality, however, soup kitchens are so much more than that.
+By definition, a soup kitchen is a place where free food (usually soup and bread) is served to the homeless and destitute without judgment or discrimination.
+These places are usually run by charitable or religious organizations and staffed by volunteers.
+In reality, however, a soup kitchen is so much more than that.

 What Does a Soup Kitchen Do?